 Bert Lathrop is an attorney in Holland & Knight's Orange County office.
 Mr. Lathrop began his legal career after two previous distinguished careers in information technology (IT) management, and business development / mergers and acquisitions (M&A) consulting.

-Mr. Lathrop is an integral part of a complex business litigation team, with experience in resolving disputes across a range of matters including securities fraud, oil and gas rights, water rights and privacy rights.
+Mr. Lathrop is an integral part of a complex business litigation team, with experience in resolving disputes across a range of matters, including copyright infringement, securities fraud, oil and gas rights, water rights and transactional contract rights.
 He also has experience in creating value through transactional law, including emerging company formation and financing, technology transactions, technology services outsourcing, software and software as a service (SaaS) licensing, intellectual property (IP) matters, and cybersecurity data sharing with respect to ownership rights and privacy.

 Mr. Lathrop has held executive leadership positions in Big 4 consulting, large Silicon Valley infrastructure technology providers and financial services firms.
 He has advised Global 100 corporations and large private equity firms, with a focus on the impact of M&A transactions on IT.
 In his last assignment before law school, he co-founded a cybersecurity firm whose mission was to compile and publish threat intelligence data for internet security.
 In this role, Mr. Lathrop held the positions of chief operating officer (COO) and chief customer officer.